 Of course, if you are like me and want to try your hand at grooming a Cocker, know this: It is not easy, it is not without effort, and a combination of the right tools and patience is key.

 I am presently enrolled in a home study course to learn to groom my Cocker at home.
 Learn more about home grooming of a Cocker Spaniel.
-Note: It isn’t a quick and easy process.
+Learning to groom your Cocker isn’t a quick and easy process.
 It can be done, but it takes work, practice, and someone to guide you in person and through study.

 Cockers can easily tangle and mat.
 If you aren’t prepared to care for the Cocker coat, keep the ears free of hair and mats, and to ensure the coat is brushed and healthy, consider another type of dog.